nidty719/html-pdf/README.md

-# HTML to PDF Converter
+# HTML to PDF and PDF to Images Converter

-A service that converts HTML content to PDF format.
+A service that converts HTML content to PDF format and PDF documents to images.
 This service is designed to be lightweight, easy to deploy, and simple to use.
 It can be deployed as a standalone Express server, a Docker container, or a Google Cloud Function.

 ## Features

 - Converts HTML content to PDF
+- Converts PDF documents to images (PNG, JPEG, WebP)
-- Supports both direct HTML input and HTML file uploads
+- Supports both direct HTML/PDF input and file uploads
-- Returns PDF directly to the user
+- Returns PDF directly to the user or base64-encoded images
 - Customizable PDF formatting options
+- Configurable image conversion settings (format, DPI, quality)
 - Multiple deployment options: Express, Docker, or Google Cloud Functions

 ## Installation